binnesman/ForgedItemLinks/README.md

 ## 🔧 Features

-- Automatically adds customizable tags to linked forged and Mythic items in chat.
+- Automatically adds customizable tags to linked forged, Mythic, and Divine items in chat.
 - Settings menu to change the text and position of the tags.
+- Adds a pink [A] for attunable items, and a green [A] for attuned items.

 ---